binarynonsense/comic-book-reader/docs/README.en.md

 ## Other:

-Screenshots, more details about the controls and other extra information can be found on [the project's Wiki](https://github.com/binarynonsense/comic-book-reader/wiki).
+Screenshots and more details can be found on [the project's Wiki](https://github.com/binarynonsense/comic-book-reader/wiki).